marcdotson/counting-cockroaches/Code/mrp/Case-Study-.md

 // Parameters and hyperparameters. parameters {
-  matrix[K, (I - 1)] alpha;              // Matrix of observation-level brand coefficients.
+  matrix[K, (I - 1)] alpha;              // Matrix of observation-level gender coefficients.
-  vector[K] beta;                        // Vector of observation-level price coefficients. real gamma;                            // Mean of the population model. real<lower=0> tau;                     // Variance of the population model. real<lower=0> sigma;                   // Variance of the observation model.
+  vector[K] beta;                        // Vector of all other observation-level coefficients. real gamma;                            // Mean of the population model. real<lower=0> tau;                     // Variance of the population model. real<lower=0> sigma;                   // Variance of the observation model.